 Listen

 Take time and listen to your child.
 Whether it’s about their day, or why they got into a fight with their friends.
-A strong-willed child will communicate until they feel like they have been heard.
+A strong-willed child, often exhibiting challenging behaviour, will communicate until they feel like they have been heard.
 If you try to cut them off, it will only frustrate them more.
 They need to be heard.
+Understanding the reasons behind their actions is crucial.
 Listen to what they have to say, and communicate back with them.

-Strong-willed children will often need to test their own abilities.
+Strong-willed children, especially a high energy kid, will often need to test their own abilities.
 Let them wear a wacky outfit to school, let them go out in the cold with no jacket on.
 In some instances, they will just need to learn things for themselves.
 Chalk this up to their intelligence.
 They can’t be told how things work, they have to figure it out.
 So pick your battles, and learn to let them do some things that make you cringe.

 Always use positive parenting

 If you are unfamiliar with positive parenting, check out this book.
 It’s a lifesaver in learning how to parent your strong-willed child.
 It teaches you to ignore the bad and reward the good.
+Understanding and addressing a child’s behavior through positive reinforcement, while avoiding negative labels, is essential.
 Spirited kids thrive on positive reinforcement, so positive parenting is crucial to a happy and well-behaved strong-willed child.

 They are also very eager to please.
 Give them a compliment or praise on a job well done, and they will go out of their way to achieve more.

-Raising a spirited child can often be exhausting and difficult.
+Raising a spirited kid can often be exhausting and difficult.
 But the passion and love they have can always outshine the negatives.

 If you can survive their childhood, remember that they often grow up to be self-motivated adults who often become leaders.
 With every tantrum they throw, remind yourself you could be raising a future CEO or President.